swapnildawange/invoice-service/Readme.md

 ## invoice-system

-`make start` to start postgresql in docker container `make run  ` to start the invoice-system on localhost:8080
+`make start` to start postgresql in docker container

+`make run  ` to start the invoice-system on http://localhost:8080

+# craete tables
+to create users and invoice table run the query present in psql.sql file

 # API's